TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 7/Amos 7.5.md

 ---

-Then said I, O Lord Jehovah, cease, I beseech thee: how shall Jacob stand? for he is small.
+Then I said, "Lord Yahweh, stop, I beg you!
+How could Jacob stand?
+For he is small."